Skip to main content

 Dir.
 Pete Walker

-When it comes to British horror cinema, writer/director/producer Pete Walker is often sorely overlooked.
+When it comes to British horror cinema, writer/director/producer Pete Walker is often unfairly overlooked.
 Beginning his career making sexploitation movies, Walker would later progress to deliberately antagonistic, subversive and antiauthoritarian shockers such as Frightmare, House of Whipcord and House of Mortal Sin.
 Amongst the nudity and gore of these films were scathing social commentaries on British class, conservative politics and the legal system.
 Unapologetic, violent, exploitative, strangely thoughtful and always anti-establishment in their outlook, Walker’s later films were controversial, not only because of the extreme content, but also because of their reflection on the darker, seedier underbelly of British society.
 Walker’s first tentative venture into the horror/thriller arena came with Die Screaming Marianne, featuring Susan George as a young woman on the run from her father, a corrupt judge.
 However it was with The Flesh and Blood Show that the director would really take the plunge into the murky depths of shock-cinema…

 The most successful and frankly irresistible aspect of Walker’s film is the setting.
-The majority of events play out in an old run down theatre at the end of a pier.
+The majority of events play out in an old run down theatre at the end of a pier in a sleepy seaside town.
 The establishing shots of the location are immensely moody and really articulate its remoteness and isolation in a small, misty, out of season seaside town.
 Inside the theatre await long shadowy hallways that disappear into pitch blackness.
 The sounds also provide an unsettling atmosphere.
 A low wind moans through the draughty corridors, water drips constantly from old pipes and ancient floorboards creak under the weight of the dark secrets enfolded within the building.
 Unfortunately a lot of the action is hard to follow because the location is so dark, and matters become confusing as it’s as hard to differentiate between the various characters as they explore the vast, spooky confines of the building.

 Alfred Shaughnessy’s screenplay exhibits a number of slyly reflexive tendencies which initially toy around with what is real and what is not.
 The opening scene sets the precedent as a young woman answers a knock on her door in the middle of the night to a man with a knife in his chest.
 When she responds by screaming he proceeds to fall about laughing as it’s revealed he is an actor who has just finished working on a horror film and was playing a joke on her.